richardpl/ncdm/README.md

              Setting this to 0, will use new connection for each new download.
              Set this to 1 if you want to download up to one item at same time.

+-o file    - This one set output file, not overwritting it if it exist.

+-O file    - Similar as above but with overwritting.

 Building
 --------